zhudotexe/kani/docs/index.rst

   kani elegantly provides feedback about hallucinated parameters and errors and allows the model to retry calls.
 - **Model agnostic** - kani provides a simple interface to implement: token counting and completion generation.
   Implement these two, and kani can run with any language model.
-- **You are in control** - You have the ability to override and provide a custom implementation for all of these features, allowing you to run experiments just the way you want to.
+- **You are in control** - You can override and provide a custom implementation for all of these features, allowing you to run experiments just the way you want to.
+There are no hidden prompt hacks.
 - **Fast to iterate and intuitive to learn** - With kani, you only write Python - we handle the rest.
 - **Asynchronous design from the start** - kani can scale to run multiple chat sessions in parallel easily, without having to manage multiple processes or programs.